 Some clients have good information on forestry but may need some expertise in specific areas.
 DRPforestry is prepared to assist with general forestry advice and information as needed.

 All counties in Idaho and Washington require a Forest Management Plan to qualify for current use timberland tax assessment.
 Property tax savings are often greater than the cost of writing the plan and filing the application.
 Forest management plans are also necessary to qualify for woodland grants and other monetary assistance.
 Many private landowners do not have the education or experience to prepare an acceptable plan especially on a large property.

 Most large forest industries in the United States are certified by either the Sustainable Forestry Initiative (SFI) or the Forest Stewardship Council (FSC).
 Members of the American Tree Farm System can also become certified using various ATFS arrangements.
 All certification systems are required to have periodic audits by third parties.
-DRPforestry is a qualified Tree Farm inspector and has the education and experience to be a member of an audit team or to audit an individual Tree Farm.
+DRPforestry is a qualified Tree Farm inspector in both Washington and Idaho and has the education and experience to be a member of an audit team or to audit an individual Tree Farm.
 Tree Farm inspections are completed at no cost to the landowner.

 Contract, research, ownership, due diligence, and historical documents may not often be necessary but are critical because they contribute to the planning process that leads to better results.
 DRPforestry can develop or review these documents for your use.
 There is also experience researching the Internet for information and data and preparing summaries of these documents.

 Most woodland owners eventually need a statistically reliable timber cruise or inventory.
 This process, which may be necessary to establish a basis for income tax purposes, can save a substantial amount of tax money.
 An accurate timber volume estimate also acts as a control for harvesting activity.